ESRD: Medicare

 If you are under 65 and you have stopped dialysis treatments for 12 months or are 36 months post-op from a kidney transplant, your Original Medicare coverage will end.
 It will start again if you resume dialysis or have another kidney transplant.

 Original Medicare doesn’t include coverage for prescription drugs outside of those related to ESRD transplants or dialysis.
 If you need or want coverage for other medications, you will need to enroll in a Medicare Part D prescription drug plan.
-You can enroll in a standalone Part D plan, or choose a bundled plan that includes Part A, Part B, and Part D. These plans are known as Medicare Advantage Prescription Drug plans (Part C).
+You can enroll in a standalone Part D plan, or choose a bundled plan that includes coverage for Part A, Part B, and Part D. These plans are known as Medicare Advantage Prescription Drug plans (Part C).

 Additional benefits through Medicare Advantage